An All-Party Parliamentary Group

 These have been reviewed as a result of the CoVid Pandemic and the need to Recover to Net Zero.

-A further workshop was held in 2022 to reassess the priorities under the Chairmanship of Lord Whitty.
+A further workshop was held in 2022 and again in 2023 to reassess the priorities under the Chairmanship of Lord Whitty.

 See the full listing here.